‘Jerseylicious’ Star Mike Aktari Dead At 28, Remembered By Ex-Girlfriend

 “It’s one of the steamiest sex tapes I have ever seen,” a source said at the time.

-Olivia was reportedly upset that the tape was even being considered for sale, and refused to sign an agreement allowing the production company to make the purchase.
+Olivia was reportedly upset that the tape was even being considered for sale and refused to sign an agreement allowing the production company to make the purchase.

 “Olivia is freaking out and refusing to sign a release,” the source added.
 “Olivia does not want this out.”

-[Featured Image by jodrum/ Shutterstock.com]
+[Featured Image by jodrum/Shutterstock.com]